galaxyproject/iwc/workflows/README.md

 ## RO-Crate Metadata

-At the top-level, along with the workflow category directories, there is a Python script to (re)generate the RO-Crate metadata files, and a requirements file to install its dependencies (mainly [ro-crate-py](https://github.com/ResearchObject/ro-crate-py)):
+At the top-level, along with the workflow category directories, there is a Python tool to (re)generate the RO-Crate metadata files, and a requirements file to install its dependencies (mainly [ro-crate-py](https://github.com/ResearchObject/ro-crate-py)):

 ```
 python3 -m venv venv